General Pediatric Surgery Fellowships

 ACGME Accredited Fellowship

-Our Division is committed to training one fellow in pediatric surgery annually.
+Our division is committed to training one fellow in pediatric surgery annually.
 The program has been cooperatively provided by the Johns Hopkins Medical Center and the University of Maryland for over 30 years.
-Both divisions of Pediatric Surgery perform more than 3,200 operations annually and have a staff of 13 pediatric surgeons.
+Both divisions of Pediatric Surgery perform more than 4200 operations annually and have a staff of 14 pediatric surgeons.

-Candidates for the two year program are selected through the Pediatric Surgery Resident Matching Program established by the American Pediatric Surgery Association.
-Selection is made approximately thirteen months prior to beginning the two year program.
+Candidates for the two-year program are selected through the Pediatric Surgery Resident Matching Program established by the American Pediatric Surgery Association.
+Selection is made approximately fourteen months prior to beginning the two-year program.
 Prerequisites for post-doctoral training in pediatric surgery include:

 - Anticipated successful completion of an accredited general surgery residency, which qualifies the candidate for certification in general surgery by the American Board of Surgery.